207 pointsby cdrnsf24 days ago25 comments

 A friend of mine who also came from São Paulo, a trauma surgeon, had to change specialty here because there simply isn’t enough work.

-• joe_mamba4 hours ago
+• tptacek23 days ago

 Like I argumented before, comparisons with random high crime cities across the pond are in bad faith, which is why i proposed sticking only to EU cities to make the comparison fair, and Brussels does fairly bad at that level.